AdobeDocs/marketo.pt-BR/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/approve-unapprove-an-email-program.md

    ![](assets/image2014-9-12-13-3a43-3a44.png)

-   Perfeita!
+   Perfeito!
 Você está pronto.
 Seu email será enviado no horário agendado.

    ![](assets/image2014-9-12-13-3a43-3a56.png)